-There are two species of grouse that occur in District 3 -- ruffed grouse and dusky grouse (formerly called blue grouse).
-Ruffed grouse are the most abundant grouse in the Blue Mountains, and generally occur at lower elevations and along shrubby draws and riparian areas where hardwoods are present.
+Two species of grouse occur in District 3 -- ruffed grouse and dusky grouse (formerly called blue grouse).
+Ruffed grouse are the most abundant grouse in the Blue Mountains and generally occur at lower elevations and along shrubby draws and riparian areas where hardwoods are present.
 Dusky grouse can be located in upper elevation timbered slopes and mountain meadows, often near springs or some other water source.
-Both species will be attracted to berry producing vegetation, such as chokecherry, current, elderberry, and snowberry, with aspen stands also being an attractive habitat for both cover and forage.
+Both species will be attracted to berry-producing vegetation, such as chokecherry, currant, elderberry, and snowberry, with aspen stands also being an attractive habitat for both cover and forage.

 WDFW does not conduct any standardized surveys to monitor grouse populations in District 3.
-Instead, harvest data trends are used to monitor general population status.
+Instead, harvest data trends are used to monitor the general population status.
 Total harvest numbers tend to vary with hunter numbers, so catch-per-unit-effort (CPUE), which tracks birds harvested per hunter day, is the best indicator of population trends.
-In District 3, grouse populations appeared to be at least stable over the past four years, as CPUE has slowly increased from a low in 2011.
-While both harvest numbers and hunter days have been decreasing, the increase in CPUE suggests grouse populations are stable (Figure 11).
-The correlation between harvest numbers and the number of hunter days is fairly robust, which also suggests the Blue Mountains grouse population is stable (Figure 12).
+In District 3, grouse populations appeared to be at least stable if not increasing until the 2016 season, as CPUE has slowly increased from a low in 2011 until a drop in 2016.
+While both harvest numbers and hunter days have been decreasing, the increase in CPUE suggests grouse populations have been stable (Figure 11) but were likely impacted by difficult winters in 2016 and 2018.
+The correlation between harvest numbers and the number of hunter days is fairly robust, with more days generally equating to more grouse harvested, which also suggests the Blue Mountains grouse population is stable (Figure 12).

 Figure 11.
-Number of grouse harvested, number of hunter days (right axis), and grouse harvested per hunter day (left axis), 2008-2017.
+Number of grouse harvested, number of hunter days (right axis), and grouse harvested per hunter day (left axis), 2009-2018.

 Figure 12.
-Number of grouse harvested in relation to hunter days, 2006-2017.
+Number of grouse harvested in relation to hunter days, 2006-2018.

-The total number of grouse harvested in District 3 has declined significantly since 2009, when 5,147 grouse were estimated to be harvested.
-This is compared to 2,143 in 2017.
+The total number of grouse harvested in District 3 has declined significantly since 2009 when 5,147 grouse were estimated to be harvested.
+This is compared to 2,143 in 2017 and just under 2,000 in 2018.
 However, hunter numbers have declined as well, with a dramatic decrease in 2010 followed by a slow decline since then.
-Despite the sharp declines in harvest, the strong correlation between hunter days and total grouse harvested suggests hunters should expect harvesting an average of between 0.3 and 0.5 grouse per day hunted.
+Despite the sharp declines in harvest, the strong correlation between hunter days and total grouse harvested suggests hunters should expect on average to harvest one grouse for every two to three days hunting.
+Typically, a hunter may go a few days without seeing birds or getting a shot at any but will harvest multiple birds on a given day, once they find good habitat and encounter birds still in family groups.

 In general, the most effective way to hunt grouse in District 3 is by walking roads and shooting them as they flush or flushing after they roost in a nearby tree.
-Dusky grouse tend to occur in higher densities in the higher elevations of the Blue Mountains, and can occasionally be found in good numbers along grassy open ridges mixed with conifer forests.
+Dusky grouse tend to occur in higher densities in the higher elevations of the Blue Mountains and can occasionally be found in good numbers along grassy open ridges mixed with conifer forests.
 Ruffed grouse are closely associated with riparian areas throughout all elevations of the forested portions of the Blue Mountains.
 To learn more about how to hunt Washington's grouse species, see WDFW's upland bird hunting webpage.